Euring banner

 Contents of the EDB index

-Apart from the information per species there are four summary tables, two for the dead recoveries and two for the live recaptures.
+In addition to the information for each species there are four summary tables, two for the dead recoveries and two for the live recaptures.
 In each case there is one table giving the number of records per scheme per decade (live and dead).
 The tabulation per decade is based on the date of recovery or recapture.

-All 235 species with > 100 live records together with the number of records per decade are tabulated here.
-Similarly, all 259 species (and subspecies) with > 100 dead recoveries are tabulated here.
+All species with any live records, together with the number of records per decade, are tabulated here.
+Similarly, all species with any dead recoveries are tabulated here.

 Types of data held in the EDB

-First of all, this is an index of the data in the EURING databank.
-The quality of these data is variable and for the purpose of making this index, only a very limited amount of checking has been performed (see below).
+The quality of the data in the EDB is variable and for the purpose of making this index, only a very limited amount of checking has been performed (see below).
 The basic unit for constructing this index is the EDB record.
-One record describes one encounter with a bird together with the original marking details.
-Here, two types of records are considered:
+One such record describes one encounter with a bird which may be its first encounter (ringing event) or a subsequent encounter (recovery, recapture or resighting).
+Here, two types of subsequent records are considered:

 1. Encounters with living birds, that have been identified through either recapture, or reading the ring or other unique marks from a distance.
-In these cases, there can be multiple records per individual (spoonbill is an example with many records per individual ).
-For each record of a live encounter, there is also a record with the ringing details (when where etc) of that individual.
-With multiple records on a single individual the ringing details are repeated for every encounter.
+In these cases, there can be multiple records per individual (White Stork is an example with many records per individual).
+The first record for an individual is the ringing record and all other records are subsequent encounters.

 2. Encounters with dead birds.
-With each record there is a record with the ringing details of that individual.
+Associated with each recovery record there is a record with the ringing details of that individual.
 Cases of later reports of the same ring are ignored.
 There can thus be only one record of a bird recovered dead per individual.

 Maps of ringing and finding locations